 Things every entrepreneur can learn from Adam LZ

-I know plenty of people who lived a full life into their 80s who never achieved a 10th of what Adam LZ has at 22 years of age.
-The difference between him and them, as far as I can tell, is that Adam isn’t afraid to do anything and that he goes after what he wants without thinking of all the reasons why it can’t work.
+I know plenty of people who lived a full life (into their 80s) who never achieved a 10th of what Adam LZ has at such a young age.
+The difference between him and them, as far as I can tell, is that Adam isn’t afraid to do anything.
+He goes after what he wants without thinking of all the reasons why it can’t work.

 Adam is so inspiring in fact, that I recommend his channel to other friends of mine that have no interest in automotive stuff and drifting.
 Just watching this guy become a champion in everything he tries is ridiculously addictive – and I can’t wait to see him progress through the rest of his life.
 It’s going to be good.